IceeMC/FrozenCord/README.md

 class CommandName extends Command {

     constructor(client) {
-        super(client);
+        super(client, {
-        this.name = "commandName"; // The name of the command
+            name: "commandName", // The name of the command
-        this.description = "A command that can do cool stuff."; // The description of the command. this.aliases = []; // An array of strings *optional* this.args = [{
+            description: "A command that can do cool stuff.", // The description of the command.
+            aliases: [], // An array of strings *optional*
+            args: [
+                {
                     name: "argument",
                     type: "string",
-            required: true, // by default this is false but set it to true if you wish }]; // An array of ArgsObject's *optional* this.botPerms = ["SEND_MESSAGES"]; // An array of permissions the bot should have when the command is ran *optional*. this.userPerms = []; // An array of permissions the user should have when the command is ran *optional*. this.guildOnly = true; // Set this to false if you want it to be ran in pms this.ownerOnly = false; // Set this to true if you want the bot owner to be the one who can run this command. this.disabled = false; // Set this to true if you want this command to be disabled.
+                    required: true, // by default this is false but set it to true if you wish }
+            ], // An array of ArgsObject's *optional*
+            botPerms: ["SEND_MESSAGES"], // An array of permissions the bot should have when the command is ran *optional*.
+            userPerms: [], // An array of permissions the user should have when the command is ran *optional*.
+            guildOnly: true, // Set this to false if you want it to be ran in pms
+            ownerOnly: false, // Set this to true if you want the bot owner to be the one who can run this command.
+            disabled: false // Set this to true if you want this command to be disabled.
+        });
     }

     // What the command does when its ran.